singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 This means it's extremely versatile, while remaining simple, but it also means that there's a bit more to be done on the setup side, than what we're used to from other static site generators.

 #### 1. Create Folder Structure
 We'll start out by creating a simple folder structure for our project as outlined in the picture below, with a number of files.

+Alternatively you can fork a clone of the empty structure [here](https://github.com/JimmiLee/metalsmith-demo-empty), complete with empty files, ready to be filled in.

 We'll fill in the content of the files in the following steps and more files will be added along the way.

 The folder structure for this project: